gost-dom/browser/docs/Getting-started.md

 func (l TestingLogHandler) Enabled(_ context.Context, lvl slog.Level) bool { return lvl >= slog.LevelInfo }

 func (l TestingLogHandler) Handle(_ context.Context, r slog.Record) error {
+	h.TB.Context().Err() != nil {
+        // Check if the context is cancelled to detect if the test has
+        // completed to avoid calling t.Log/t.Error (which panics).
+        // This can happen when constructing a browser using t.Context().
+The
+        // browser will dispose resources _after_ the context is closed, and log
+        // statements written during cleanup would result in a panic return nil
+    }
 	l.TB.Helper()
 	if r.Level < slog.LevelError || l.allowErrors {
 		l.TB.Logf("%v: %s", r.Level, r.Message)